Celebrating Disability History Month 2024

 Throughout the month, we’ll share the stories of disabled solicitors – their journey into law and experiences in the profession.
 We’ll also highlight the barriers disabled solicitors face and the practical steps you, your firm or organisation can take to make change.

-This year we will be sharing new guidance on disability terminology and language, which will explore how you can make sure the language you use to speak about disability and disabled peoples is respectful and appropriate.
+We shared new guidance on disability terminology and language, which will explore how you can make sure the language you use to speak about disability and disabled peoples is respectful and appropriate.

 Our Disabled Solicitor's Network Committee chair, Reena Parmar, said:

 “When it comes to disability and neurodiversity, people are often so worried about saying the wrong thing that they avoid the topic completely and thus do not talk about the issues.
-This hampers inclusion, because without dialogue we cannot remove the many barriers we face with getting in, staying in and progressing in the legal profession.

 “We hope this guidance, by explaining terminology and advising what is generally acceptable, will help people feel more empowered to talk openly about disability and neurodiversity in the workplace.

-"However, I cannot stress enough that self-identification (and the language that relates to that) is a hugely personal matter, and everyone should respect how a disabled or neurodivergent person prefers to talk about themselves.
-When in doubt, simply ask the person you are speaking to, in a kind and respectful way, about their personal terminology and language preferences.”
+“However, I cannot stress enough that self-identification (and the language that relates to that) is a hugely personal matter, and everyone should respect how a disabled or neurodivergent person prefers to talk about themselves.

 Explore our existing guidance: